zacki744/edutask/README.md

     3. Execute `sudo systemctl enable mongod`, then `sudo systemctl start mongod`
     4. Delete the file in /tmp which causes errors when tryng to start a new mongodb instance in a dir with `sudo rm /tmp/mongodb-27017.sock` in the terminal
     5. Then you can finally start up the database in the data/db directory
+4. In case port 5000 (default for the flask backend) or 3000 (default for the React.js frontend) are currently in use on your system, set them either locally in the `.env` files of the respective directories (if you run the system [locally](#setup-local)) or centrally in the `.env` file in the root directory (if you run the system [dockerized](#setup-with-docker)).